-Despite the “RE” (retire early) part of the FIRE movement moniker, the goal for Merz and Whiter isn’t to quit their jobs at 27 or 43 and do nothing until they die.
+Despite the "retire early" part of the FIRE movement moniker, the goal for Merz and Whiter isn’t to quit their jobs at 27 or 43, and do nothing until they die.

 “We’re not meant to sit around and drink Mai Tais all day,” Merz says.
 “Humans have an intrinsic need to work.
 We need to feel like a valued member of society, and that’s not going to stop because you have an arbitrary number in the bank.”

-Rather, it gives them the flexibility to do what they want.
-Some choose to travel – on a budget, of course – while others simply pick and choose their work, rather than feeling trapped on the hamster wheel.
+Being in a position to retire early gives them the flexibility to do what they want.
+Some choose to travel – on a budget of course – while others simply pick and choose their work, rather than feeling trapped on the hamster wheel.